Breaking News | FG To Inaugurate Digital Switch Over In 13 States This Year– Lai Mohammed

 NAN reports that the Lagos state Governor, Mr Babajide Sanwo-olu was represented at the event by the Permanent Secretary of the state’s Ministry of Information and Strategy, Mr Olushina Thorpe.

-The governor reiterated the commitment and support of the state to the success and full realisation of the DSO project.
+The governor reiterated the commitment and support of the state to the success and full realization of the DSO project.

 Comments